 This is because your debt utilization ratio is a major factor credit bureaus use to determine your creditworthiness.
 The debt utilization ratio is the how much of your available credit you have used.
 So if you have a $10,000 combined credit limit on three credit cards and a total of $7,000 in credit card debt, your utilization ratio is 70%, which would be considered high.

 Obviously it’s not smart to pay off credit card debt with another loan, however there are instances when carrying a fixed-term loan is better for your credit score than a revolving account like a credit card.

 Unlike credit cards, fixed-term loans like mortgages, auto-loans, and some personal loans, do not count towards your debt utilization ratio.

-Instead, your credit score will reflect how many fixed-term loans you have open, and creditors will use your debt to income ration to determine how your monthly loan payments will impact your ability to repay a new debt.
+Instead, your credit score will reflect how many fixed-term loans you have open, and creditors will use your debt to income ratio to determine how your monthly loan payments will impact your ability to repay a new debt.
 (Use this calculator to figure out your debt to income ratio.)